Stocks claw back from edge of first bear market since 2020

-NEW YORK (AP) — Another fall for stocks on Friday has the S&P 500 flirting with a 20% drop from its peak set early this year, putting it within the grasp of what Wall Street calls a bear market.
+NEW YORK (AP) — Wall Street rumbled to the edge of a bear market Friday after another drop for stocks briefly sent the S&P 500 more than 20% below its peak set early this year.

-The index that’s at the heart of most workers’ 401(k) accounts was down 0.4% for the day in afternoon trading and on pace for its seventh straight losing week, which would be its longest since 2001.
+The S&P 500 index, which sits at the heart of most workers’ 401(k) accounts, was down as much as 2.3% for the day before a furious comeback in the final hour of trading sent it to a tiny gain of less than 0.1%.
+It finished 18.7% below its record, set on Jan.
+3. The tumultuous trading capped a seventh straight losing week, its longest such streak since 2001.

 Rising interest rates, high inflation, the war in Ukraine, and a slowdown in China’s economy are all punishing stocks and raising fears about a possible U.S. recession.
 Compounding worries is how the superhero that’s flown to Wall Street’s rescue in the most recent downturns, the Federal Reserve, looks less likely to help as it’s stuck battling the worst inflation in decades.

+“Whether or not the S&P 500 closes in a bear market does not matter too much,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
+“A lot of pain has already been experienced.”

+Many big tech stocks, seen as some of the most vulnerable to rising interest rates, have already fallen much more than 20% this year.
+That includes a 37.2% tumble for Tesla and 69.1% nosedive for Netflix.

-If the S&P 500 finishes the day 20% or more below its record, it would mark the first bear market since early 2020, when the pandemic sparked an unusually brief downturn that sliced 34% off the S&P 500.
-It gave way to a powerful run where the S&P 500 more than doubled, drawing in a new generation of investors who met seemingly every wobble with the rallying cry to “Buy the dip!”
+It’s a sharp turnaround from the powerful run Wall Street enjoyed after emerging from its last bear market in early 2020, at the start of the pandemic.
+Through it, the S&P 500 more than doubled, as a new generation of investors met seemingly every wobble with the rallying cry to “Buy the dip!”

 “Certainly the market volatility has all been driven by investor concerns that Fed will tighten policy too much and put the U.S. into a recession,” said Michael Arone, chief investment strategist at State Street Global Advisors.